marknelsonengineer/DTMF_Decoder/TESTPLAN.md

     - Uncomment 2 excessively long log tests at the end of `log.cpp` (one at a time) and verify that they throw asserts.
   - Reverse the tests of every error handler and verify that they work as expected.
+  - Ensure runs that end in failure generate a Windiws Error Report.
+Open the report and ensure all of the

 ## Documentation
 - Check the project's [GitHub page](https://github.com/marknelsonengineer/DTMF_Decoder) and make sure the home page looks good